 Workplaces affect human health in different ways.
 As the World Health Organization website notes, “Work is good for mental health but a negative working environment can lead to physical and mental health problems.”
 How can businesses ensure that their offices are conducive rather than detrimental to health?

 In this article, we’ll explain how poorly-designed workspaces hurt both employees and businesses.
 From there, we’ll dive into the 7 key benefits of healthy buildings when it comes to improving health, wellness, and wellbeing in the workplace.

-If you're exploring ways to enhance your workplace experience through improved indoor air quality, you'll want to read our FREE comprehensive guide .
-Learn how IAQ data can be leveraged to elevate workplace performance, alleviate employee concerns, and drive better business outcomes.
+If you're exploring ways to enhance your workplace experience through improved indoor air quality, you'll want to read our FREE comprehensive guide on IAQ for healthy workplaces.
+Learn how IAQ data can be leveraged to elevate workplace performance, alleviate employee concerns, and drive better business outcomes: